 Villa Acton-Pignatelli, Via Chiaia, Naples, Italy

-When the Rothschilds left Naples in 1861 with the fall of the Bourbon monarchy, Adolph, Carl's son, sold the villa to the Duke of Monteleone, Don Diego Pignatelli Cortes, with the exception of the two added floors; these remained in the family for another ten years.
-In 1960 the villa was acquired by the town of Naples.
-It is now a museum, Il Museo Principe Diego Aragona Pignatelli Cortes.Return to Estates listing
+When the Rothschilds left Naples in 1861, Adolphe Carl sold the villa to the Duke of Monteleone, Don Diego Pignatelli Cortes, with the exception of the two added floors; these remained in the Rothschild family's possession for another ten years.
+The villa was used by the Jewish community as an oratory until 1867.

 The villa passed by descent to Prince Diego Aragona Pignatelli Cortes and his wife Princess Rosina Pignatelli; the couple inheriting the property from the Prince’s uncle.
 When they took up residency in the villa in 1897, Princess Rosina wasted no time putting her own stamp on her new home.
 Rosina’s design aesthetic reflected the times and each room on the ground floor was furnished and adorned in an eclectic mix of opulent decorative styles, and filled with the finest art, furnishings, and objects d’art including silverware, bronze statues, French candelabras and clocks, and an eclectic collection of porcelain from around the world.
 As the wife of the Prince, the daughter of the Duke of Amalfi and lady-in-waiting to Queen Margherita, the villa played host to many society engagements.